 The Random Walk and the Efficient Market Hypotheses

-The efficient market hypothesis (EMH) states that financial markets are efficient and that prices already reflect all known information concerning a stock or other security and that prices rapidly adjust to any new information.
+The efficient market hypothesis (EMH) states that financial markets are efficient, that prices already reflect all known information concerning a stock or other security, and that prices rapidly adjust to any new information.
 Information includes not only what is currently known about a stock, but also any future expectations, such as earnings or dividend payments.
 It seeks to explain the random walk hypothesis by positing that only new information will move stock prices significantly, and since new information is presently unknown and occurs at random, future movements in stock prices are also unknown and, thus, move randomly.
 Hence, it is not possible to outperform the market by picking undervalued stocks, since the efficient market hypothesis posits that there are no undervalued or even overvalued stocks (otherwise, one could earn abnormal profits by selling short).

-- that investors use this information to analyze the economy, the markets, and individual securities to make trading decisions;
+- investors use this information to analyze the economy, the markets, and individual securities to make trading decisions;

-The semi-strong form extends the information to public information other than market data, such as news, accounting reports, company management, patents, products of the company, and analysts' recommendations.
+- The semi-strong form extends the information to public information other than market data, such as news, accounting reports, company management, patents, products of the company, and analysts' recommendations.

 For instance, suppose, on a particular day, that you have 100 investors who want to buy a particular stock and 100 investors who want to sell the same stock, and suppose further that they believe that the opening market price to be a fair price and they place market orders to effect their trades — and these traders are not aware of any news about the company during the course of the day.
-I think you will agree that there is very little chance that these traders will all come to market at the same time, even on the same day, and if some of them do happen to trade at the same time, the number of buyers and sellers probably will not be equal, and that whether there are more buyers than sellers or vice versa will differ throughout the day.
+I think you will agree that there is little chance that these traders will all come to market at the same time, even on the same day, and if some of them do happen to trade at the same time, the number of buyers and sellers probably will not be equal at that time, and that whether there are more buyers than sellers or vice versa will differ throughout the day.
 Hence, at most times of the day, there will be an instantaneous imbalance of supply and demand for the stock, which will cause the stock price to move seemingly randomly throughout the day.
 I say seemingly, because even though the stock price is determined by the instantaneous supply and demand of the stock, no one can know what that equilibrium price will be ahead of time.

 The proof of this explanation can be observed by the fact that even when there is no news about a particular company, its stock will walk randomly throughout the day because the instantaneous supply and demand will vary randomly throughout the day.